Philanthropies: Educational efforts

-Some funds donated through Philanthropies are used by the LDS Church and its affiliated educational entities including: BYU, BYU-Hawaii, BYU-Idaho, BYU-Pathway Worldwide, and LDS Business College.
+Some funds donated through Philanthropies are used by the LDS Church and its affiliated educational entities, including: BYU, BYU-Hawaii, BYU-Idaho, BYU-Pathway Worldwide, and Ensign College.

 Donations to education efforts help provide scholarships and create mentored learning opportunities for students from around the world.
 For example, BYU-Hawaii helps students from the Pacific Islands and Asia.
 Additional efforts include the Perpetual Education Fund, which provides repayable loans for students in developing nations to obtain an education.
 When graduates of the program become employed they repay the loan and the money is used to replenish the endowment.

 Latter-day Saint Charities

 While welfare programs within the LDS Church funded by fast offerings are generally for members, humanitarian donations are used to provide assistance in countries around the world to people without regard to religion or race.
 These donations provide assistance to victims of natural disasters, including aid such as hygiene kits, food and water, and blankets.
 Current humanitarian projects include neonatal resuscitation training, wheelchair placement, eye surgery initiatives to help the blind, well drilling projects for water sources, and other health and wellness projects.

 Humanitarian aid deliveries are supervised by service missionaries who live and serve in countries around the world.
 Many volunteers wear distinctive yellow shirts that said Mormon Helping Hands.

 Latter-day Saint Charities sponsors relief and development projects in 195 countries and is largely run with volunteer labor.
 Since its founding in 1985, the organization has donated $2.3 billion worth of aid and assistance.
 Sharon Eubank is the current director.
 Latter-day Saint Charities operates both independently and in cooperation with other charitable organizations and governments including American Red Cross, Catholic Relief Services, Muslim Aid, Southern Philippines Medical Center, UNICEF, and the United States Agency for International Development.

 In response to the ongoing COVID pandemic, in February 2021, Latter-day Saint Charities announced a pledge of $20 million to support UNICEF in delivering vaccines worldwide.
-This pledge complimented an earlier $3 million donation to assist with food, water, and medical supplies, and represents the largest donation from the private sector to support UNICEF's ACT Accelerator and COVAX work.
+This pledge complemented an earlier $3 million donation to assist with food, water, and medical supplies, and represents the largest donation from the private sector to support UNICEF's ACT Accelerator and COVAX work.

 Family history research

-As of 2020, the LDS Church operates more than 5,100 Family History Centers in 145 countries.
+As of 2022, the LDS Church operates more than 5,700 Family History Centers in 146 countries.
 The publicly-available centers supply resources for research and study of genealogy and family history, and are financed, in part, through donations to Philanthropies.
 The church also finances one of the largest genealogical databases, familysearch.org, which contains more than 36 million names that are linked into families and approximately 600 million names of deceased individuals, indexed from historical records.
 The Family History Library at Temple Square is the largest genealogical library in the world.